Associate a Smart Snippet model with a query pipeline

 -

-) page, click the query pipeline in which you want to reorder model associations, and then click Edit components in the Action bar.
+On the Query Pipelines (platform-ca | platform-eu | platform-au) page, click the query pipeline in which you want to reorder model associations, and then click Edit components in the Action bar.

 -

-On the subpage that opens, select the Machine Learning tab.
+On the subpage that opens, select the Machine learning tab.

 -

-In the Machine Learning tab of the desired query pipeline, click the model whose position you want to change, and then use the Move up or Move down arrows in the Action bar to change the position of the model.
+Click the model whose position you want to change, and then use the Move up or Move down arrows in the Action bar to change the position of the model.

 Reference